Sara Jane Lippincott: London and Capitol Hill

 she had done most work and won most distinction in journalism, principally in articles contributed from Washington, to the New York Tribune and the New York Times, on national and political questions, which she has handled in a patriotic way, showing an unusual knowledge of political history and of the construction, principles and tactics of the two opposing parties of the United States and time.
 She had also contributed to the New York Times, and a leading California journal, several series of letters from Europe—principally from London.
 She worked for the London Journal, and also wrote a biography, Queen Victoria: Her Girlhood and Womanhood (1883).
 In 1887, she returned to the United States and continued to work.

 In 1895, she was living on Capitol Hill with her daughter, and was engaged upon the piece, "Recollections of Washington".
-But as much as she loved the capitol city, her health was better when she was abroad.
+But as much as she loved the capital city, her health was better when she was abroad.